Find your medical specialty

 Anaesthesiology

-The Specialist Anaesthesiology Training (SAT) programme develops world class anaesthesiologists with specialist clinical knowledge, technical and communication skills and a focus on patient safety and care.
-Training is structured to maximise opportunities for learning and to provide a broad range of experience in different types of hospitals and various sub-specialties in anaesthesiology.
+The Specialist Anaesthesiology Training (SAT) programme develops world-class anaesthesiologists with specialist clinical knowledge, technical and communication skills, and a focus on patient safety and care.
+Training is structured to maximise the opportunities for learning and provide a broad range of experiences in different types of hospitals and various sub-specialties within anaesthesiology.

 Emergency Medicine